 Other items are allowed as long as they do not disturb or cause problems for the other passengers.
 Large items are usually allowed but must be stored under the under carriage.

 Single Ticket: You can buy any ticket as you enter the bus, just tell the driver your destination.
-They are very helpful in assisting you with direction.
+They are very helpful in assisting you with directions.
 Try to have the correct change.
 The fare is €1.40 for one journey.

 Return Ticket: There is a Bono-2 ticket that allows you to make two journeys.
 Either a return journey or to use on a different bus route.
 You cannot buy the Bono-2 ticket on the bus.
 Therefore you need to purchase it in the local shops or bus stations such as Santa Catalina or San Telmo.
 The card costs €2.40 giving you some discount.

-Yellow Ticket: There is also another money saving option that is highly recommended if you are staying in Las Palmas.
+Yellow Ticket: There is also another money-saving option that is highly recommended if you are staying in Las Palmas.
 This is a Bono Guagua sin Contacto.
 It is a yellow electronic card that allows you to make 10 trips on Guaguas Municipales.
 Again you can purchase this pass at the local shops or bus stations.
 There is a small fee of €1.50 to first buy the card then the minimum cost is €8.50 (10 bus rides).
 You can reload the card after the 10 bus journeys for another €8.50.
-To use the card you have to scan the card at the start of your bus tip and when you get off the bus.
+To use the card, you have to scan the card at the start of your bus trip and when you get off the bus.

 Blue Ticket: For those not using the bus service too frequently there is a very similar Bono Bus card.
 This is a blue card, instead of yellow.
 The card is the same price €8.50 for 10 rides but cannot be topped up or reloaded with credit.

 Buses allow a child’s pushchair or buggy.
-If the child is in the buggy then they have to be strapped in securely.
+If the child is in the buggy, then they have to be strapped in securely.
 Therefore, it may be better to put the pram in the luggage compartment and take the child on your lap.
-If needed there are secure places for pushchairs on the buses.
+If needed, there are secure places for pushchairs on the buses.